One dead as hoodlums raid polling units in Osun

 Also, the Senior Special Assistant to President Muhammadu Buhari on National Assembly Matters (Senate) Senator Babajide Omoworare after voting alleged that PDP thugs were going round the local government disrupting election and snatching ballot boxes but quickly added that the security situation is better than the February 25 Presidential and National Assembly elections.

-Also the spokesperson for Tinubu-Shettima campaign organisation in Osun, Remi Omowaiye, alleged that the PDP thugs have been going round threatening electorates to steer clear polling units except they wanted to vote for PDP candidates.
+Also the spokesperson for the Tinubu-Shettima campaign organization in Osun, Remi Omowaiye, alleged that the PDP thugs have been going around threatening electorates to steer clear polling units except they wanted to vote for PDP candidates.

 Disclaimer